 When two people start a company, neither wants to give control to the other, so ownership is usually split 50/50.
-This sounds like a great idea at the outset, when everyone is on the same page, and there is usually no other practical way to proceed.
-But when you and your partner start having different ideas about the direction of the company, and significant trouble ensues, the law of New Jersey may provide the practical remedy that you are looking for.» Read More
+This sounds like a great idea at the outset, when everyone is on the same page, and there is usually no other practical way to proceed. » Read More

 Company founders often wrestle with how to bring their children into the company fold.
 A shareholder may want his children to become owners, but not all owners should necessarily work in the business.
-If a first generation owner has more than one child who wants to work in the family business, there are often challenges to overcome.
-When there are two or more founders, though, and children of multiple different families want to become employees, the challenges are even greater. » Read More
+If a first generation owner has more than one child who wants to work in the family business, there are often challenges to overcome. » Read More

 Shareholder dispute litigation, especially among family members, is often about much more than the controversy actually at stake in the litigation.
 There are often underlying psychological underpinnings for what has led to the lawsuit.

-For example, in a recent case, the majority shareholder suddenly cut off his brother, a one-third owner, from all financial information.
-Despite repeated demands, the majority shareholder simply would not share anything related to the business. » Read More
+For example, in a recent case, the majority shareholder suddenly cut off his brother, a one-third owner, from all financial information. » Read More

 One of the most difficult things for a family owned business to do is transition to the next generation.
 And the more divided ownership becomes, with more members of the successor generation, the harder this is to accomplish.